With the familiar flavors of bacon and corn, this wholesome, all-in-one meal might just make a fish lover out of the toughest critic!

 All-in-one skillet dinners that deliver a complete meal while limiting the cleanup are something I appreciate any time of year.
 Many of the one-pan meals I make in the colder months include heartier elements like ground beef, rice, and beans, but the following option focuses on light, flaky fish and an assortment of field-fresh produce.

-This is a delightful dinner when fresh corn is in season, but the ease of this meal makes frozen corn a worthy stand-in over the colder months.
+This is a delightful dinner when fresh corn is in season, but the ease of this meal makes frozen corn a worthy stand-in during the colder months.
 Sometimes, I use leftover corn on the cob, sliced from the cob, and give it a quick sauté along with the green onions.

 Yields 4 servings.